 56.the sons of Jaalah, the sons of Darkon, the sons of Giddel,

-57.the sons of Shephatiah, sons of Hattil, the sons of Pochereth-hazzebaim, and the sons of Ami.
+57.the sons of Shephatiah, the sons of Hattil, the sons of Pochereth-hazzebaim, and the sons of Ami.

-58. All the Nethinim (temple slaves) and sons of Solomon’s servants were three hundred and ninety-two.
+58. All the Nethinim and the sons of Solomon’s servants were three hundred and ninety-two.

 ¶59.
-And these were the ones who came up from Tel-melah, Tel-harsha, Cherub, Addan, and Immer, but they were not able to prove their fathers' house, or their ancestry (seed), whether they were of Israel:
+And these were those who came up from Tel-melah, Tel-harsha, Cherub, Addan, and Immer, but they were not able to declare their fathers’ house or their lineage, whether they were of Israel:

-60. The sons of Delaiah, sons of Tobiah, and the sons of Nekoda, six hundred and fifty-two.
+60.the sons of Delaiah, the sons of Tobiah, and the sons of Nekoda, six hundred and fifty-two;

-61. And of the sons of the priests: the sons of Habaiah, the sons of Hakkoz, the sons of Barzillai who had taken a wife from the daughters of Barzillai the Gileadite, and was called by their name.
+61.and of the sons of the priests: the sons of Habaiah, the sons of Hakkoz, the sons of Barzillai who had taken a wife from the daughters of Barzillai the Gileadite, and he was called by their name.

-64. The whole congregation together numbered forty-two thousand three hundred and sixty,
+64. The whole Assembly together was forty-two thousand three hundred and sixty,

-65.besides their servants and maidservants, of whom there were seven thousand three hundred and thirty-seven; and among them were two hundred men and women singers.
+65.besides their male servants and their female servants.
+These were seven thousand three hundred and thirty-seven.
+And they had two hundred male and female singers.

 66. Their horses were seven hundred and thirty-six, their mules were two hundred and forty-five,

-67.their camels were four hundred and thirty-five, and their asses were six thousand seven hundred and twenty.
+67.their camels, four hundred and thirty-five, donkeys, six thousand seven hundred and twenty.

 ¶68.
-And when they came to the house of Jehovah, which is in Jerusalem, those from heads of the fathers voluntarily offered towards raising the house of God on its foundation.
+And when they came to the church of Jehovah, which is in Jerusalem, some of the chief of the fathers voluntarily offered towards raising the church of God on its foundation.

-69. As they were able, they gave to the treasury of the work: sixty one thousand gold drachmas, five thousand silver minehs, and one hundred priest’s garments.
+69. As they were able, they gave to the treasury for the work sixty one thousand gold drachmas, five thousand silver minas, and one hundred priestly tunics.

-70. And the priests, and the Levites, and some of the people, and the singers, and the gatekeepers, and the Nethinim (temple slaves) dwelt in their cities, and all Israel in their cities.
+70. And the priests, and the Levites, and some of the people, and the singers, and the gatekeepers, and the Nethinim dwelt in their cities, and all Israel in their cities.

 Ezra 3